MRC GEM 2693448

 Sherwin Levinson the Executive Director and the MRC Unit leader of MRC-GEM explains that there are two types of foundation trainings that he recommends for the radiation volunteers to take.
 A course on radiation basics and a course on what is a CRC.
 Levinson explained that after the new volunteers finish all the required and recommended trainings, he will make sure to get them involve in radiation exercises with responders’ partners.

 Levinson’s future vision is to train these 20 volunteers to become teams leads so they can come in, set up CRCs till other support/help arrive.
-Levinson advises other unit leaders who are looking to recruit and train volunteers to support radiation incidents is make sure to volunteers have the basics knowledge of radiation as that will help fight their fears.
+Levinson advises other unit leaders who are looking to recruit and train volunteers to support radiation incidents is to make sure volunteers have the basics knowledge of radiation as that will help fight their fears.

 “This is something that I think people get excited about. because there are, you know, discrete tasks to do.
 It’s the kind of thing that you can exercise easily, and once you get them past the idea that they have to be afraid of radiation, it’s like, you know.
 Now they’re part of a special club,” said Levinson.